 Funds raised may be used for general operating support or allocated to any program that the grantee chooses.

+As always, we invite you to contact us if you have questions.
 Questions about the Diamond Matching Grant Program may be directed to Shakeia McPherson, Special Projects Manager, at mcpherson@thestatenislandfoundation.org.